go-delve/delve/Documentation/cli/README.md

 The first form sets frame used by subsequent commands such as "print" or "set".
 The second form runs the command on the given frame.

 Note: `next/step/stepout` don't work if you are not on the topmost frame i.e., frame 0.
 Frames are numbered in the reverse order.
-The frame you started your debugging from would be your bottom most frame.
+The frame you started your debugging from would be your bottom most frame and your deepest frame would be your topmost frame.
 Check [this](https://github.com/go-delve/delve/pull/1242) for more info.

 ## funcs